Map Data Using Root Inport Mapper Tool

 After you import the data, you map which data to use for specific Inport blocks.

 Select the map mode, which specifies the criteria the mapping uses.
-In the toolbar, select the Signal Name option button.
+In the toolbar, select Map Mode > Signal Name.

 The signals in this model have names, so mapping based on signal names makes it very clear which data is going to an Inport block.

 You can specify options for the mapping.
-In the toolbar, select Options.
-Select Update Model, which updates the model after you do the mapping.
+In the toolbar, select Options > Update Model Automatically, which updates the model after you do the mapping.
 Compiling the model verifies that signal dimensions and data types match between the data and the Inport blocks.

 Map the data.
-In the Navigation pane, select the scenario data set.
-In the toolbar, click Map to Model.
+In the Scenarios pane, select the scenario data set.
+In the toolbar, click Check Map Readiness > Selected Scenarios.

-Alternatively, in the tree area, right-click and use the context menu to select Map to Model.
+Alternatively, in the tree area, right-click and use the context menu to select Check Map Readiness.

 Save the Mapping and Data